 Physics / Science GCSE: Investigate the effect of varying the force or mass on the acceleration of an object

-This video demonstrates the GCSE Physics and Combined Science required practical to investigate the effect of varying force or mass on the acceleration of an objects included in AQA, Edexcel and OCR specifications.
+A demonstration of key points of the required practical to investigate the effect of varying force or mass on the acceleration of an object for GCSE physics and combined science.

 The practical allows development of Apparatus & Techniques Physics 1, 2 & 3 (DfE GCSE subject content guidance, Appendix 4).

-This video could be used as a way of revisiting acceleration theory before or after the carrying out the required practical.
+This short film could be used as a way of revisiting acceleration theory before or after the carrying out the required practical.

-The video demonstrates how to make valid measurements and how to use them to calculate acceleration and study the effects of changing force or mass.
+The film demonstrates how to make valid measurements and how to use them to calculate acceleration and study the effects of changing force or mass.

 Students could be asked to predict the effect of increasing mass and increasing force on acceleration of an object.

-This video highlights the sketch graphs generated in these investigations.
+This film highlights the sketch graphs generated in these investigations.
 These could be used to practise describing and explaining graphs.